JanGolicnik/cityscaper/Readme.md

 I made it into a cute app where you can explore infinitely plus alter the color scheme for some additional fun.

 ![second image](./pic2.png)

+I plan on adding little paths, maybe simple cratures and possibly more particles just to make it a bit more fun!